asarin-shai/App-AudioCapture/README.md

   * Click the "Link" button to link the app to the lab network.
 If successful, the button should turn into "Unlink".
   * If a firewall complains, allow the app to connect to the network.
   * Please allow microphone access if asked.
   * You should now have a stream on your lab network that has type "Audio" and its name is the name entered in the GUI.
-Note that you cannot close the app while it is linked.
+  * Note that you cannot close the app while it is linked.

 # Build

 The build instructions for this app are mostly the same as the [generic Qt-based LSL App build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).

 Additionally, Qt Multimedia development libraries are required:

 * On Ubuntu, install it with `sudo apt-get install qt6-multimedia-dev`.
-* On Mac (using homebrew) or Windows, the multimedia libraries should come with the Qt6 installation.
+* On other platforms, the Qt Multimedia libraries should be included in the Qt installation.

 On Mac, it appears to be necessary to use the Xcode generator: `cmake -B build -S . -DCMAKE_INSTALL_PREFIX="build/install" -G Xcode`

-Note that code-signing has been disabled.

 # Further Notes